Two US Navy sailors missing off the coast of Somalia | KRDO

 Search and rescue operations are ongoing to locate the sailors, Central Command said in a Friday statement.

+The two sailors were boarding a vessel when one fell into the water due to eight-foot swells, and the second jumped in after them according to protocol, a US official told CNN Saturday.

+The official explained that if someone falls during a boarding operation, it is to be assumed that they’re incapacitated or having a health emergency, and a teammate should jump in to save them.

-The brief statement gave no additional information about what the sailors had been doing when they went missing other than to say they were “forward-deployed” to the US Navy’s 5th Fleet area of operations and were “supporting a wide variety of missions.”
+The Central Command has not released information about what the sailors had been doing when they went missing other than to say they were “forward-deployed” to the US Navy’s 5th Fleet area of operations and were “supporting a wide variety of missions.”
+It’s unclear what vessel the sailors were attempting to board.

-“Out of respect for the families affected, we will not release further information at this time,” the statement said.
+“Out of respect for the families affected, we will not release further information at this time,” Friday’s statement said.

 The US maintains a small military presence in Somalia which focuses on the threat of the al-Shabaab militant group, an extremist Islamist organization that has carried out attacks against the Somali government.
 The US recognizes al-Shabaab as a terrorist organization.